Safe Streets Wichita working to educate people on impacts of opioid epidemic

 The coalition is also working to raise awareness of the opioid epidemic in Wichita.

-“I grew up kind of on the south side of Wichita where you see different things moving around in the streets,” said Safe Streets Wichita Volunteer, Jordy Mosqeda.
+“I grew up kind of on the south side of Wichita where you see different things moving around in the streets,” Jordy Mosqeda, Safe Streets Wichita volunteer, said.

-Mosqeda is just one of the volunteers who wanted to see change in the ICT.
+Mosqeda is just one of the volunteers who wanted to see a change in Wichita.

-Volunteers also hung door hangers on Saturday in different parts of Wichita.
+Volunteers also hung messages on door handles on Saturday in different parts of Wichita.

 “Motels, hotels, and some of our biggest overdose hotspots,” Vuong said.

-Informing people how Narcan can save lives and the signs of someone overdosing.
+They want to inform people about how Narcan can save lives and the signs of someone overdosing.

 They hope this can make everyone work together for change.